Dance Underwater: Reception

 Dance Underwater received mixed reviews.
 New Noise Magazine felt "Charmed Life (Never Give In)" was too autotuned, but found the rest of the album to have the same "mix of goth, rock, and pop" the band is known for from the 1980s.
 The reviewer felt there was no desire to reinvent the music.

 Meanwhile, Mark Rockpit from The Rockpit found the album to be a "great return to form [by] evoking the moods and beats of thirty years ago."
-He found the songs to contain "velvety rhythms", "orther-worldly vibes", and "beautiful honesty".
+He found the songs to contain "velvety rhythms", "other-worldly vibes", and "beautiful honesty".
 Rockpit finished his review by stating that "I Don't Wanna Dance Underwater" is the best song on the best album he's heard all year.
 He applauded the band for continuing to make music with the same depth and richness as they did thirty years prior.

 Alfie Vera Mella from Cryptic Rock also found the album worthy of high praise, giving it five stars for its "sentimental ballads" and "funky grooves", a contrast to Dom Lawson of Classic Rock who found it all to be too "polished and polite".